serine000/FastAPI-Blog/README.md

 - A **schema** is used to validate the data we receive as well as to reformat the data that we want to send to the client/browser.
 We create pydantic classes that verify the types, called Schemas.

 - We use the **repository pattern** in this code to encapsulate all database operations and make sure the application only interacts with the repository while keeping the database code isolated in one place.

+- In a typical blog list, we are more concerned about **rendering a list of blogs** instead of just fetching one single blog.
+This is generally called a list view.